 - Day hike a small section.

-- Day hike a small section and stay overnight at a campsite close by.
+- Backpack a small section and stay overnight at a campsite close by.

 A Little History